kommalapatisahil/kommalapatisahil.github.io/index.md

 I received my master's in Mechanical Engineering from the University of Washington (UW) and a Bachelor's degree in Mechanical Engineering from Mahindra Ecole Cetrale (MEC).

-For Datasets or Codes of my woks please contact through email at ksahil(at)uw(dot)edu
+For Datasets or Codes of my woks please contact me through email at ksahil(at)uw(dot)edu.

 # Videos featuring my work: